parsampsh/adminx/doc/00_general_configuration.md

 <img src="/doc/images/logout-window.png" />

 ## User info
-There is user information at the Adminx panel top right: Username and image.
+There are user information at the Adminx panel top right: Username and image.

-You can set values of them by using `set_userinfo` method.
+You can set value of them using `set_userinfo` method.

 ```php
 $admin->set_userinfo(function($user){